Coalition for Innovative Media Measurement: SMPTE collaboration

 In the summer of 2013, CIMM began working with the Society of Motion Picture and Television Engineers (SMPTE) on a standard to bind identifiers from Ad-ID and EIDR to video assets.
-The two organizations formed a study group composed of leading media and advertising companies and engineers.
+The two organizations formed a study group, composed of leading media and advertising companies and engineers.

 Video data warehouse

 On June 19, 2013, CIMM released a Request for Proposals (RFP) to design, build and maintain a “Data Warehouse” of video viewing behavior across platforms, beginning with digital video programming data, that would be accessible by any participating organization.
 This centralized location would allow for the contribution and licensing of data necessary for improved cross-platform measurement and media planning and buying.

-CIMM is driving towards industry-wide support for this initiative and will be collaborating with the Cabletelevision Advertising Bureau (CAB) and Media Rating Council (MRC).
-CIMM is reaching out to other organizations and companies and welcomes more participation.
+CIMM seeks industry-wide support for this initiative and collaborates with the Cabletelevision Advertising Bureau (CAB) and the Media Rating Council (MRC).
+The organization also interacts with other companies and organizations to increase participation.

 Pilot tests

 In February 2011, CIMM announced it was working with Arbitron and comScore on two independent, "proof-of-concept" pilot tests to measure three-screen users and their behavior with content and advertising across television, Internet and mobile.
 This initiative marked the first time that mobile Internet usage – including mobile video and apps – would be measured in "single source" cross-platform studies.
 The ultimate success of these two separate tests laid the foundation for what would become “Project Blueprint” – a collaboration between Arbitron, comScore and CIMM member ESPN for a measurement initiative for video, audio and display content across radio, television, PCs, smartphones and tablets.